Recognizing Indigenous History Month

-As this year continues to fly by and we enter the summer months, we wanted to pause and recognize that June is National Indigenous History Month.
+As we enter the summer months, we wanted to pause and recognize that June is National Indigenous History Month

 National Indigenous History Month is a time to recognize and celebrate the rich histories, cultures, and contributions of First Nations, Inuit, and Metis Peoples, while also reflecting on the ways they have systematically and repeatedly suffered at the hands of Canada’s violent colonial past and present.
 Only by acknowledging, understanding, and confronting the totality of this history can we keep making strides toward a future defined by reconciliation.